 DRO utilizes cameras to assist in the monitoring of the testing space.
-Students are expected to adhere to the Code of Student Conduct.
+Students are expected to adhere to all DRO Proctoring Policies and the Code of Student Conduct.
 Infractions will result in the exam period’s immediate termination and notification will be sent to the instructor.
-Students found to be cheating multiple times may lose the privilege to take tests at the DRO Proctoring Center.
+Students found to be violating policies may lose the privilege to take tests at the DRO Proctoring Center.

 - DRO does not allow the utilization of Blue books unless the instructor has made prior arrangements with the DRO.

 - DRO has earplugs and headphones available to reduce ambient noise distractions.
 Students may use their own personal noise cancelling headphones when approved by the proctoring staff.
 Music is installed on computers and available for students to use upon request.